Nanjagud Taluk Inscription

 The Nanjagud Taluk inscription is a record registering the grant of a village called Kavahalli or Kalihalli (same as the present village Kahalli) for services in the Kirtinarayana temple at Talakad on the Kaveri river in T.-Narsipur Taluk, Mysore District.
 It is located in the village Kahahalli in Hobali of Bilgere, on a stone lying near the village entrance.

 Description

 The inscription is dated to the reign of the Vijayanagar king Krishnaraya and is dated S' 1434 Srimukha sam.
 Phal. ba.
 5. This date corresponds to March 15, A. D. 1514, if we take S' 1434 expired or S' 1435 current Srimukha as the year intended.

 The king Krishnaraya is here styled Krishnavarma-mahadhiraja (L.8) as is aged the case in two other inscriptions of the same Taluk (E. C. III.
 Nanjangud 190 and 195 of 1512 and 1513 A. D.).
 He is given some titles of the Western Gangas and Hoysalas.
-(Jitam bhagavata gata-Ghana-gaganabhena L.3, : Yadava-kulambara-dyumani samyaktva-chudamani).
-Another point to notice in this record is the mention of the king's visit to the southern part of his empire on a conquering expedition.
+(Jitam bhagavata gata-Ghana-gaganabhena Another point to notice in this record is the mention of the king's visit to the southern part of his empire on a conquering expedition.